nukehub-dev/nukebox/docs/contents/installation-guide.md

 # Installation Guide

-Follow these steps to install **NuclearKid** on your local machine.
+Follow these steps to install **NukeBox** on your local machine.

-## Step 1: Download NuclearKid
+## Step 1: Download NukeBox

-You can download the latest release of **NuclearKid** from the [GitHub releases page](https://github.com/ahnaf-tahmid-chowdhury/NuclearKid/releases/latest).
+You can download the latest release of **NukeBox** from the [GitHub releases page](https://github.com/nukehub-dev/NukeBox/releases/latest).
 You have multiple options for downloading:

 ```{eval-rst}
 .. tabs::